 Drones that deliver drugs arrive in the sky of the Venetian islands of Sant'Erasmo and Vignole.

-The city of Venice has signed an agreement with theENAC, the National Civil Aviation Authority, as part of a larger project that aims to develop the use of intelligent urban delivery systems with unmanned aerial vehicles in the Veneto capital.
+The city of Venice has signed an agreement with theENAC, the National Civil Aviation Authority, as part of a broader project that aims to develop the use of intelligent urban delivery systems with unmanned aerial vehicles in the Veneto capital.

 Welcome, Radon

 Radon is the name of the innovative drone created by the Dronus company.
 He will be the protagonist of this first test phase on the Venetian islands.
 Dronus is an electrically propelled, remotely piloted fixed-wing drone that flies beyond line of sight.
 Thanks to its unique characteristics, it has obtained the certificate of SAPR project, which allows the overflight of urban areas in Italy.
-Currently it is the only drone on the market in its category to possess this certification.
+Currently it is the only drone on the market in its category to have this certification.